egbertn/WisperService/README.md

 ## Model Management
 ### Downloading a Whisper Model
-Models are **not downloaded automatically**.
-You must manually download them from [Hugging Face](https://huggingface.co/ggerganov/whisper.cpp) and place them in `~/.cache/whisper/`.
+Models are **are downloaded automatically**.
+Models will be downloaded automatically from [Hugging Face](https://huggingface.co/ggerganov/whisper.cpp) and placed  in `~/.cache/whisper/`.

-Example (downloading the small model):
+If you want to download yourself, do so like this e.g.
 ```sh
 mkdir -p ~/.cache/whisper
 wget -O ~/.cache/whisper/ggml-small.bin https://huggingface.co/ggerganov/whisper.cpp/resolve/main/ggml-small.bin